nais/doc/docs/security/auth/azure-ad/concepts.md

 The group _name_ is **not** unique and should **never** be used by itself for authorization purposes.

 In other words, two groups within the same tenant with the _exact same name_ will have _different object IDs_.
-Groups with the same name (and "purpose") will also have different IDs across different [tenants](#tenants).
+Groups with the same name will also have different IDs across different [tenants](#tenants).

-You can find the object ID for a given group in two ways:
+You can find the object ID for a given group in two ways.

+First, make sure that you're logged in with an account with a domain that matches one of the [tenants](#tenants).

+Then, you can do one of the following:

 1. Visit <https://mygroups.microsoft.com> and find the desired group.